We put together a list of things to be aware of when selling your business

-If your plan is to gift interests in the business to the next generation, pull the trigger on that now, before the business grows in value over the next 5 years along with your gift tax bill.
+If your plan is to gift interests in the business to the next generation, pull the trigger on that now, before the business value grows in the future along with your gift tax bill.

-The less a buyer has to worry about finding new clients for the business, the more comfortable they will be about making the binding offer leap.
-If you have been able to establish many long term relationships with customers who come back year after year, you are in good shape.
+The less a buyer has to worry about finding new clients for the business, the more comfortable they will be about making the leap to binding offer.
+If you have established many long term relationships with customers, who come back year after year, you are in good shape.

 It is easy to overlook what is second nature to you and your team but would not be to an outsider.
 All procedures, policies, customer retention and customer growth methods need to be documented.
 Dozens of documents need to be assembled and digitized for sharing with potential buyers.
 Legal and financial moves need to be made prior.
 It takes a few years on average to prepare fully and properly.

 Most buyers will be working hard to get your price down.
-Some buyers will look promising before abruptly disengaging.
+Some buyers will look promising before abruptly dis-engaging.
 There will likely be a few ups and downs emotionally.
-Disagreements between buyer and seller on what its worth.
+Disagreements between buyer and seller on what its worth or terms.
 It's best to have professional representation to help keep each side from acting too irrationally.

 Thanks for reading.